Household Hazardous Waste and Electronics Recycling (E-Waste)

 Improperly disposed HHW can pollute the groundwater, surface water, and the air we breathe.
 It can harm children, pets, and sanitation workers.
 Listed below are ways you can dispose of HHW in a responsible manner.

-- Use up old paint by giving your wall another coat, touch up around the room or up the stairs where fingerprints are sure to gather.
+- Use up what you have by giving your wall another coat or go around the room or up the stairs where fingerprints are sure to gather.

-- Share any leftover paint with friends, neighbors, and family.
+- Share any leftovers with friends, neighbors, and family.

 - Take motor oil, antifreeze, and car batteries to a service station that accepts them.
-A list of Delaware County’s USED MOTOR OIL COLLECTION SITES can be found online under the heading of Automotive Products Recycling Sites
+A list of Delaware County’s USED MOTOR OIL COLLECTION SITES can be found in this website under the heading of Automotive Products Recycling Sites

 - Bring to an HHW Collection Event.

-- Most Radio Shacks, Target Stores, Lowes, and Home Depots will take your Ni-Cad, rechargeable and Lithium batteries for recycling.
+- Most Target Stores, Lowes, and Home Depots will take your Ni-Cad, rechargeable and Lithium batteries for recycling.

 - CFLs can be recycled at any Lowes or Home Depot.